danfuzz/samizdat/README.md

 * an [overview](doc/development-planning/overview.md) of the "moving parts" of the system.
 * a brief [development guide](doc/development-planning/guide.md).
-* a handful of [shout-outs](doc/notes/shout-outs.md) that may help understand where the system is coming from (both literally and figuratively).
+* a [manifesto](doc/notes/manifesto.md) and a handful of [shout-outs](doc/notes/shout-outs.md) that may help understand where the system is coming from (both literally and figuratively).

 TLDR Get Started